 2. 5th wheel tongue is too high

-5th wheel trailers also cause quite the issue when you are dealing with a lifted truck!
-These types of trailers attach, and rotate in the bed of a pickup truck, rather than at the bumper.
-While this better distributes weight over the axle of a pickup truck, and gives better capability when towing, it does cause issues with lifted pickups.
+5th wheel trailers also cause quite the issue when dealing with a lifted truck!
+These trailers attach and rotate in the bed of a pickup truck rather than at the bumper.
+While this better distributes weight over the axle of a pickup truck and gives better capability when towing, it does cause issues with lifted pickups.

-If you have a 5th wheel, you really should not be towing it with a lifted truck, as these are designed to work with stock trucks, and can cause the weight of the trailer to sit too far back, and again cause fishtailing.
+If you have a 5th wheel, you should not be towing it with a lifted truck, as these are designed to work with stock trucks and can cause the trailer’s weight to sit too far back and cause fishtailing.

-The only real way to resolve this issue is by utilizing an air suspension on your truck that can be lowered back to stock levels whenever you would like it to be.
-Alternatively, an Any Level lift kit is another great option!
+The only effective way to resolve this issue is by utilizing an air suspension on your truck that can be lowered back to stock levels whenever you want.

-3. Higher center of gravity results in less weight on front axle
+3. Higher center of gravity results in less weight on the front axle

 Frequently Asked Questions

-Lift kits are a hugely popular way to modify a truck to get better clearance for off-roading, and to just look cool!
-However they do have some drawbacks in the fact that they lower the safety when you are towing heavy trailers.
+Lift kits are a hugely popular way to modify a truck to get better clearance for off-roading and look cool!
+However, they have some drawbacks: they lower the safety when you tow heavy trailers.